ezig/probLang/index.md

 viz(pragmaticListener("eachother", "classroom.presentto"));
 ~~~~

-We observe two main effects: first, the relative difference in the across group and within group prior probabilities affects the relative likelihood of choosing an across group and within group interpretation.
+We observe two main effects: first, the relative difference in the across group and within group prior probabilities affects the relative likelihood of choosing an across-group or within-group interpretation.
 Looking at the difference between the sum over the orange bars and the sum over the blue bars, we see that "classroom.taught" is much more strongly biased towards a within-group interpretation than "classroom.presentto".

-The second main effect is that the absolute prior probabilities relavent to a particular interpretation seem to affect the distribution of likely QUDs within that interpretation.
-Observe that for a within-group interpretation for "classroom.taught", the "all" QUD is fairly likely compared to the others, while this QUD is strongly dispreferred for "classroom.present".
+The second main effect is that the absolute prior probabilities relevent to a particular interpretation affects the distribution of likely QUDs within that interpretation.
+Observe that for a within-group interpretation of "classroom.taught", the "all" QUD is fairly likely compared to the others, while this QUD is strongly dispreferred for "classroom.present".

 Last, $$S_2$$ models a truth value judgment.
 The speaker is presented with a state and the context and must decide whether or not to endorse the ambiguous utterance.